lrosenthol/jws-jwt-cpp/README.md

 JWS's can be created either with inline or [detached content](https://tools.ietf.org/html/rfc7515#appendix-F).

+### New Methods on jwt::builder
+You can now retrieve the payload and the header either as picojson::objects or strings

 ## Signature algorithms
 As of version 0.2.0 jwt-cpp supports all algorithms defined by the spec.
 The modular design of jwt-cpp allows one to add additional algorithms without any problems.
 If you need any feel free to open a pull request.
 For the sake of completeness, here is a list of all supported algorithms: